TheTaylorLee/docker-transcodeautomation/README.md

 ---------|---------|---------
 BACKUPPROCESSED | If set to true this will result in transcoded files being backed up for x days | BACKUPPROCESSED=false BACKUPRETENTION | Number of days to retain a backup copy of transcoded media | BACKUPRETENTION=14 MEDIAMOVIEFOLDERS | Top level movie directories.
-Multiple directories must be seperate by ", " (Comma and a trailing space) and not be surrounded by quotes. | MEDIAMOVIEFOLDERS=/media/test/movies, /media/test/movies02
+Multiple directories must be seperated by ", " (Comma and a trailing space) and not be surrounded by quotes. | MEDIAMOVIEFOLDERS=/media/test/movies, /media/test/movies02
 MEDIASHOWFOLDERS | Top level show directories.
-Multiple directories must be seperate by ", "  (Comma and a trailing space) and not be surrounded by quotes. | MEDIASHOWFOLDERS=/media/test/shows
+Multiple directories must be seperated by ", "  (Comma and a trailing space) and not be surrounded by quotes. | MEDIASHOWFOLDERS=/media/test/shows

 #### Optional Variables